cacosta88/ethsplitter/README.md

 Withdraws the remaining ETH or ERC20 tokens to the contract owner's address.
 The contract also includes a receive() function to accept ETH payments.

 This contract is designed for research and development purposes and should be used with caution.
-It includes an owner-only modifier to restrict certain actions to the contract owner and uses the ReentrancyGuard contract to protect against reentrancy attacks.